Categories:

 • FILE_FORMAT

-• FUNCTION (for UDFs, including external functions)
+• FUNCTION (for UDFs, including data metric functions and external functions)

 • ICEBERG_TABLE